iterative/dvc.org/content/docs/command-reference/add.md

 [external cache](/doc/use-cases/shared-development-server#configure-the-external-shared-cache)
 setup, this let's you avoid using your local file system completely.

-For example, we can add a `data.xml` file via HTTP, outputting it a local path in our project:
+For example, we can add a `data.xml` file via HTTP, outputting it to a local path in our project:

 ```dvc